Tap here to get 5 Secrets to Stress Free Dinners

 3. Transfer the muffins to an airtight container and freeze them for up to three months.

 4. To eat, remove a muffin from the freezer and let it come to room temperature.
-This will take about 30 minutes to 1 hour.
+This will take about 30 minutes to one hour.

 Close up photo of Carrot Cake Muffins on cooling rack.